Aiken County, South Carolina

 Aiken County (/ˈeɪkən/) is a county in the U.S. state of South Carolina.
 As of the 2020 census, its population was 168,808.
 Its county seat and largest community is Aiken.
-Aiken County is a part of the Augusta-Richmond County, GA-SC Metropolitan Statistical Area.
+Aiken County is a part of the Augusta-Richmond County, Georgia-South Carolina metropolitan statistical area.
 It is mostly in the Sandhills region, with the northern parts reaching in the Piedmont and southern parts reaching into the Coastal Plain.

 History

-In the colonial era the area that is now Aiken County was part of Edgefield and Orangeburgh Districts.
-The majority of the population were immigrant farmers.

-Most of whom were from the rural parts of Lincolnshire, England; however, very few were from the town of Lincoln.
+In the colonial era, the area that is now Aiken County was part of Edgefield and Orangeburgh Districts.
+Most of the population were immigrant farmers, many from the rural parts of Lincolnshire, England, but very few were from the town of Lincoln.
 Virtually all of the farmers from Lincolnshire came to the colony as indentured servants in the 1730s and 1740s.
-However, by the 1750s, almost all of the Lincolnshire settlers in what is now Aiken County were living on their own private land, almost exclusively engaging in subsistence agriculture on smallholding farms.
+By the 1750s, though, almost all of them were living on their own private land, almost exclusively engaging in subsistence agriculture on smallholding farms.
 Many immigrants also came from the rural eastern half of the English county of Nottinghamshire.
-Specifically, many indentured servants came from the towns of Newark-on-Trent, Winthorpe, Coddington, Balderton, Kelham and Farndon.
-A third group of English farmers settled in the colony, mostly arriving not as individual indentured servants but as entire family units, coming from the Derbyshire Dales region of the English county of Derbyshire; these settlers primarily originated in the three towns of Ashbourne, Bakewell and Matlock as well as the farm country surrounding these towns.
-These settlers also settled on lands in between the Savannah River in the west and the towns of Berlin and Jones Crossroads in the east, all arriving in what has since become Aiken County in the 1740s.
+Specifically, many indentured servants came from the towns of Newark-on-Trent, Winthorpe, Coddington, Balderton, Kelham, and Farndon.
+A third group of English farmers settled in the colony, mostly arriving not as individual indentured servants, but as entire family units, coming from the Derbyshire Dales region of the English county of Derbyshire; these settlers primarily originated in the three towns of Ashbourne, Bakewell, and Matlock, as well as the farm country surrounding these towns.
+These settlers also settled on lands between the Savannah River in the west and the towns of Berlin and Jones Crossroads in the east, all arriving in what has since become Aiken County in the 1740s.
 A numerically smaller but influential migration came to what has since become Aiken County in the form of Presbyterian immigrants of Scottish ancestry who came from County Antrim and the northern portion of County Down in Ireland, as well as small numbers from the town of Kesh in County Fermanagh, Ireland.
-This population referred to themselves as "Ulstermen" and "Irish Presbyterians" but were known in the colonies as "Scots-Irish" settlers, though this was not a term they self-applied.
-They too arrived in the 1740s.
-The area that has since become Aiken County had a significantly high number of first generation British immigrants who fought for the Patriot cause in the revolutionary war.
+This population referred to themselves as "Ulstermen" and "Irish Presbyterians", but were known in the colonies as "Scots-Irish" settlers, though this was not a term they self-applied.
+They, too, arrived in the 1740s.
+The area that has since become Aiken County had a significantly high number of first-generation British immigrants who fought for the Patriot cause in the Revolutionary War.